humblearner/serverless-swarm/README.md

 git submodule update --init --recursive
 ```
 ## Setup
 Vagrant is used to create a local dev environment representative of a production one.
 Ansible is used to deploy software.
-Convinience
-tricks inspired by [6 practices for super smooth Ansible
+Convenience tricks inspired by [6 practices for super smooth Ansible experience](http://hakunin.com/six-ansible-practices).
-experience](http://hakunin.com/six-ansible-practices).
-Default config will set 3 boxes,
-named `st2.my.dev`, `node1.my.dev`, and `node2.my.dev`, with ssh access
+Default config will set 3 boxes, named `st2.my.dev`, `node1.my.dev`, and `node2.my.dev`, with ssh access
 configured for root.
-Roles are described as code in [`inventory.my.dev`](./inventory.my.dev) for local Vagrant setup, and in [inventory.aws](./inventory.aws) for AWS deployment.
+Roles are described as code in [`inventory.my.dev`](./inventory.my.dev) for local Vagrant setup,
+and in [inventory.aws](./inventory.aws) for AWS deployment.
 Dah, this proto setup is for play, not for production.

 | Host          | Role            |
 |---------------|-----------------|